intdxdt/test_float_overlap/README.md

 # test_float_overlap
-Test if the significands of two floating point numbers overlap.
+Test if the significands of two f64 values overlap - rust.

 ## Credits